USAF690COS/AzureLabs/README.md

 In addition to the lab environment resources that will be deployed to Azure for new lab instances, the solution also leverages Microsoft Azure for the configuration of the master lab environment, from which all VM deployments are referenced, as well as automation and maintenance activities for the solution.

 ### Lab Automation Account
-RG: LabAutomation
+Resource Group: LabAutomation
 Automation Account: LabAutomation
  Runbooks:
 - BackupVMs
 - DeployLab
 - ProvisionImageSnapshots

   Variables:
 - MasterRGName

 ### Key Vault
-RG: LabKeys
+Resource Group: LabKeys
 Key Vault: USAF-690COS-LabKeys

  Secrets:
 - snapStorageKey-westus
 - snapStorageKey-westus2

-### Snapshot Repository
-RG: MasterImageSnapshots
-- Snapshots of each master VM disk, timestamped with date/time of image snap
-- This is essentailly your snapshot repository

 ### Master Resource Group
-RG: <MasterRGName>
+Resource Group: *MasterRGName*
 - Master RG, contains all resources for the master environment
  Virtual Machines
 - all